elliotBraem/near-sign-verify/README.md

   signer: wallet,
   recipient: "your-service.near",
   nonce: 1, // your nonce override
-  data: { customInfo: "login attempt" } // whatever data you wanna pass })
+  message: "do something" // whatever message, can be validated on backend })

 try {